SpencerCDixon/redux-cli/readme.md

 |`redux g smart <smart name>`|generates a smart connected component and test file||
 |`redux g form <form name>`|generates a form component (assumes redux-form)||
 |`redux g duck <duck name>`|generates a redux duck and test file||

+### Roadmap
+- [ ] support for view components
+- [ ] support for layout components
+- [ ] support for fields option in form generator
+- [ ] support for routing (generates both view and route and adds to routes)
+- [ ] template overriding so people can customize templates

 ### Development Setup/Contributing